jeremytammik/the_building_coder_blog/a/2067_room_phase_da_web.md

 [reasoning models are near-superhuman coders](https://buttondown.com/ainews/archive/ainews-reasoning-models-are-near-superhuman/):

 - RL is all you need
-- o3 achieves a gold medal at the 2024 IOI and obtains a Codeforces rating on par with elite human competitors - in particular, the Codeforces score is at the 99.8-tile
+- o3 achieves a gold medal at the 2024 IOI and obtains a Codeforces rating on par with elite human competitors &ndash; in particular, the Codeforces score is at the 99.8-tile
-- In Automating GPU Kernel Generation with DeepSeek-R1 and Inference Time Scaling, Nvidia found that DeepSeek r1 could write custom kernels that "turned out to be better than the optimized kernels developed by skilled engineers in some cases"; In the Nvidia case, the solution was also extremely simple, causing much consternation.
+- In Automating GPU Kernel Generation with DeepSeek-R1 and Inference Time Scaling, Nvidia found that DeepSeek r1 could write custom kernels that "turned out to be better than the optimized kernels developed by skilled engineers in some cases"; in the Nvidia case, the solution was also extremely simple, causing much consternation.

 A number of developers reacted to an initial post saying [I'm in my 50's and I just had ChatGPT write me a javascript/html calculator for my website.
 I'm shook.](https://www.reddit.com/r/ChatGPT/comments/1iosoyp/im_in_my_50s_and_i_just_had_chatgpt_write_me_a/?rdt=52104).